Jake-Moore/KamiCommon/README.md

 If you are developing an application outside of spigot, you can shade the jar using maven-shade-plugin and by removing the provided scope from the dependency.

 ### Plugin YML!!!
-Before you continue, if you're working on a spigot plugin make sure to add `KamiCommon` to your plugin.yml (or otherwise) in the `depend:` list
+Before you continue, if you're working on a spigot plugin make sure to add `KamiCommon` to your plugin.yml in the `depend:` list

 ### Import with Maven
 Add the following Repository to your pom.xml